ITU-BDSA2024-GROUP5/Chirp/docs/report.md

 Then it runs all tests made, but before running the tests it installs the test-framework "playwright" that the tests found in test/PlaywrightTests depend on.
 The ones found in test/Chirp.Razor.Test are run by xUnit.
 If any of these steps fails the workflow fails and the push or pull-request on master branch is cancelled.
 If not it proceeds with the action.

+### master_bdsagroup5chirprazor2024
+This workflow is triggered on push at master branch.
+When triggered it creates a build with the release configuration.
+Next it publishes the project  to the output folder defined after -o and uploads the published folder as an artifact for the azure web app to deploy
+The deploy job deploys the application to the Production env with the webapp url.

 ## Team work <a name="teamwork"></a>